ARM-software/arm-trusted-firmware/docs/getting_started/initial-build.rst

    It is possible to build TF-A using Clang or Arm Compiler 6.
 To do so ``CC`` needs to point to the clang or armclang binary, which will also select the clang or armclang assembler.
-Be aware that the GNU linker is used by default.
+Be aware that for Arm Compiler, the GNU linker is used by default.
+However for Clang LLVM linker (LLD) is used by default.
 In case of being needed the linker can be overridden using the ``LD`` variable.
-Clang linker version 6 is known to work with TF-A.
+LLVM linker (LLD) version 9 is known to work with TF-A.

    In both cases ``CROSS_COMPILE`` should be set as described above.